Jamalh8/Travel-app/README.md

 This project will involve concepts from all core training modules; more specifically, this will involve:

--Project Management
+- Project Management
--Python Fundamentals
+- Python Fundamentals
--Python Testing
+- Python Testing
--Git
+- Git
--Basic Linux
+- Basic Linux
--Python Web Development
+- Python Web Development
--Continuous Integration
+- Continuous Integration
--Cloud Fundamentals
+- Cloud Fundamentals
--Databases
+- Databases

 ### Designing the application